Survival Guide

 Volunteering

 You can get involved by browsing and signing up for volunteer positions at secure.burningflipside.com/fvs.
 Some positions require special training and there are leadership roles in the organization to suit different abilities and personalities.
 So if you have questions just contact volunteerinfo@burningflipside.com—we’ll work with you to find a place where your talents can be utilized.
+Forgot to volunteer?
+Want to pick up extra shifts?
+Shift openings and role descriptions can be found at the VAS booth.
 We love to create leaders just like we love to create art!

 Can’t wait for Flipside?

 Then don’t wait.
 Make stuff happen every Wednesday night at Church Night!
 Church Night is community building, literally.
 Wanna meet people?
 Have a project idea and want to find help or get feedback?
 Projects come in all sizes.
-Paint signs or cigarette-butt tins, or help build the effigy.
-Church night is every Wednesday around 7 pm at the AAR Warehouse—3106 Industrial Terrace, Austin.
+Paint signs or cigarette-butt tins.
+Church night is every Wednesday around 7 pm at the Catalyst Collective Warehouse—3106 Industrial Terrace, Austin.

 A LEAVE-NO-TRACE EVENT